Source qualifier transformation

 The sources to the joiner transformation designated as master source and detailed sources

-A source which is having the lesser no of records is designated as master source and other source is designated as detailed
+A source which is having the lesser no of records is designated as master source, and another source is designated as detailed

-A master source is the source which occupy least amount of space (or) memory in the cache
+A master source is a source which occupies the least amount of space (or) memory in the cache

 Joiner transformation supports homogeneous joins and heterogeneous joins.

-A join which is made on the same data source is known as heterogeneous join.
+A join which is made on the same data source is known as a heterogeneous join.

 Ex: oracle + SQL server